willperes/willperes/README.md

-# Willian Peres

-👋 Hello, I'm Willian!
+# 👋 Hello there, I'm Willian!

 I'm a Full Stack Developer based in Brazil, currently working remotely.
 I have almost 2 years of experience in the industry and have been working as a Full Stack Developer at Frexco since early 2022.
 My role involves developing microservices for vital e-commerce platform functionalities using TypeScript and NestJS, along with PostgreSQL and RabbitMQ.
 I also work on front-end development for both web and mobile applications, using React Native and ReactJS.
 I also have some experience with code review and deploying apps to the Play Store and App Store.